weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 To run an `Aggregate` query, specify the following:

 - A target collection to search
-- One or more aggregated properties
+- One or more aggregated properties, such as:

    - A meta property
    - An object property